obsidianmd/obsidian-help/en/Add-on services/Obsidian Publish.md

 ##### Hover preview

-Allows the viewer to hover links to view their content in a popup box.
+Allows the viewer to hover over links to view their content in a popup box.
 This works similarly to the [[Page preview]] plugin in Obsidian.

 ### Coming up